CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 ## Extend your learning with Copilot
 Copilot can assist you in learning how to use the Azure scripting tools.
 Copilot can also assist in areas not covered in the lab or where you need more information.
 Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
 Take a few minutes to try these prompts.
 + What are the Azure PowerShell and CLI commands for adding and deleting resource locks on a resource group?
-+ Tabulate the differences between Azure policy and Azure RBAC, include examples.
++ Tabulate the differences between Azure policy and Azure RBAC, including examples.
-+ What are the steps to enforce Azure policy and remediate resources which are not compliant?
++ What are the steps to enforce Azure policy and remediate resources that are not compliant?
 + How can I get a report of Azure resources with specific tags?

 ## Learn more with self-paced training